 Since the start of the new millenium the choir has enjoyed many highlights, but the staging of the 14th Sängerfest in conjunction with its 150th Jubilee in 2008 was a triumph.
 The choir received high praise for the innovative musical content of the combined choirs concert, for the quality of the venue (the Adelaide Town Hall and its renowned acoustics) and the efficient and enjoyable quality of the social events.
 An important even occurred in June 2015, when the choir became a legal incorporated body.

 I urge any reader of these pages who is interested in keeping alive the long and honourable history of German singing in Adelaide to give support to the cause.
 If you are male and can hold a tune, join the choir.
 Even if you don't want to join, come to our concerts.

 Grüss Gott, mit hellen

 Bill van de Water

-first written in August 2002 and last updated
+This page was first written in August 2002 and